ybbuc/kingdom/homework/06_while_and_boolean.md

 Write a loop that never ends, and run it.
 (To end the loop, press `CTRL-C` or close the window displaying the output.)

 ![Buzz Lightyear](buzz_lightyear.gif)

+## quadratic_while.py
+Refactor the `quadratic_lists.py` file you previously created so that it uses a `while` loop.
+- At the end of each run, ask the user if they want to run it again.
+If so, run everything again.